eitansuez/eitansuez.github.io/writeups/istio-di.md

 Et voila.
 Istio will now inject only references to `reviews` and `details` services into `productpage` workloads.

-Of course we are in a cloud-native world, meaning we can scale each service horizontally, upgrade a service to a new version without incurring downtime, and Istio will make sure to keep the endpoint lists up to date for all clients such as the `productpage` workloads, while Envoy will take care of load-balancing requests to upstream services (aka "clusters"), and applying whatever network (and other) policies you define.
+Of course we are in a cloud-native world, meaning we can scale each service horizontally, upgrade a service to a new version without incurring downtime, and Istio will make sure to keep the endpoint lists up-to-date for all clients such as the `productpage` workloads, while Envoy will take care of load-balancing requests to upstream services (aka "clusters"), and applying whatever network (and other) policies you define.

-By making it mandatory for services to publish their dependencies via `Sidecar` resources, now we have a scalable Istio.
+By making it mandatory for services to publish their dependencies via `Sidecar` resources, we get a scalable Istio.